 After the receiving facility submits its signed copy of a manifest (whether paper or electronic) to e-Manifest, interested persons, including the named waste handlers on the manifest as well as state regulators performing Q/A activities from the generation or destination states, may submit data corrections to the system.
 This can happen at any time post-receipt.
 Waste handlers must certify that the corrected data are accurate and complete, and the submission of a correction generates an automatic notice to the other persons associated with the manifest.
 These other interested persons may then respond to a correction notice with their own data corrections.
-The system will retain an auditable record of all such correction submissions, and the last correction made with respect to a manifest is regarded as the final and correct representation of the data, unless a later notice is received.
+The system retains an auditable record of all such correction submissions, and the last correction made with respect to a manifest is regarded as the final and correct representation of the data, unless a later notice is received.
 Thus, the data corrections process is an open process, conducted electronically among the interested waste handlers and state regulators connected with a manifest.

-- 2. How does e-Manifest address Confidential Business Information (CBI)?
+2. How does e-Manifest address Confidential Business Information (CBI)?

 EPA has determined categorically that manifests are not subject to CBI claims.
 See 40 CFR 260.2(c).
 For many years, a number of authorized states have been disclosing their manifests and manifest data freely to the public upon request, and have not subjected these public requests for data to CBI scrutiny.
 Since manifest data have been and will remain freely available from those states, EPA is not according CBI status to manifest data.
 Therefore, it is not necessary to establish any formal process for addressing CBI issues in e-Manifest.

-The public will generally have access to manifest data 90 days after the date of receipt at the receiving facility.
-EPA believes that 90 days is a generally sufficient time for the waste handlers involved with manifests to sort out discrepancies, data corrections, or other issues connected with a manifest, although there is no fixed time limit on data corrections.
+The public generally has access to manifest data 90 days after the date of receipt at the receiving facility.
+EPA believes that 90 days is a generally sufficient time for the waste handlers involved with manifests to sort out discrepancies, correct data , or address other issues connected with a manifest, although there is no fixed time limit on data corrections.

-- 5. Will EPA disclose information from manifests withheld from public disclosure as part of a Freedom of Information Act request?
+5. Will EPA disclose information from manifests withheld from public disclosure as part of a Freedom of Information Act request?

 EPA will not publicly disclose through the e-Manifest system certain information from manifests involving P-List and U-List RCRA wastes if they are included on the Department of Homeland Security (DHS)’s Chemicals of Interest list found at the appendix to 6 CFR part 27.
 These data would not be available for disclosure to the public under a Freedom of Information Act (FOIA) request.